17 players are set to become free agents this spring. View all of them in one place.

-The 2020 league year and free agency period begins March 18 at 1:00 p.m.
+The 2020 league year and free agency period officially began March 18 at 1:00 p.m.
 PT.
-It's worth following along to see which of the 49ers impending free agents could potentially remain in the Bay Area next season.
-Here's a look at all 17 free agents and how they fared in 2019:
+Follow along to see which of the 49ers impending free agents are set to remain in the Bay Area next season.
+Here's a look at all 18 free agents, their free agency status and how they fared in 2019:

 The 32-year-old veteran receiver appeared in 10 games in San Francisco after being traded from the Denver Broncos in mid-October.
 Sanders posted 36 receptions for 502 yards and three touchdowns in his first season with 49ers.
 He averaged 13.9 yards per reception, tied for the second-highest average of his 10-year NFL career.